jrothbaum/stata_parquet_io/README.md

 - Automatic handling of data types between Stata and Parquet
 - Preserves original Parquet column names

-## Installation (PENDING)
+## Installation
 - Current status - github actions create the proper files for Windows, Linux, and Mac.
-I have successfully tested that the linux files work.
-I need to test that Github version of the Windows build works (it works when compiled locally - just need to test that the Github version does, too).
+I have successfully tested that the Linux and Windows github build files work.
+I will soon submit them for download via SSC.

 ```stata
 * Option 1: Install from SSC (when available)